-If you’re older than 21, birthdays probably don’t draw much water for you.
+If you’re older than 21, there’s a good chance that birthdays aren’t a big deal to you.
 Whoopy doo, let’s all celebrate another circumnavigation of a hydrogen fusion reactor aboard a blue-green rock…

 But if you’re a climber, you’ve probably heard of (or perhaps even participated in) a “Birthday Challenge”.
 The concept is simple enough – climb the same amount of pitches as your age.
 It’s as good an excuse as any to have someone belay you for far longer than is generally considered fair.

 I knocked out a cheeky Birthday Challenge on my 30th birthday, making use of a local beginner sport crag to climb a bunch of easy pitches.
 To be honest, I found the experience to be a little underwhelming.
 Now, that isn’t to say that the Birthday Challenge is worthless, but I feel that the concept could do with a few tweaks… a bit of pizazz, if you will.